After student journalist objects, Student Government Board chooses to continue voting by secret ballot

 The board is elected by students and has a budget of $17,500, which is increasing to $18,000 for the spring 2018 semester.
 The budget comes from the student activity fee, which is increasing from $141 per student to $154.19.

 According to Molly Gallagher, senior and President of Student Government Board, the board uses secret ballot to vote on matters such as removing members and appointing executive board members.
-She said that the board has been voting in this manner for as long as she has been on the board, but did not provide specifics.
+She said that the board has been voting in this manner for as long as she has been on the board.

 The law requires that government agencies that exercise government authority and take official action cast all votes publicly, and the votes of members must be recorded.